apollographql/apollo/docs/source/platform/operation-registry.md

   To use the operation registry with schema tags, the schema which necessitates demand control should also be registered to the default (`current`) tag for the same service.
 For example, if a service is using a `prod` schema tag and publishing the schema with `apollo service:push --tag=prod`, the same schema should also be pushed to the default tag with `apollo service:push --tag=current`.

-Please contact the Apollo sales team if any of these limitations are necessary.
+Please contact the Apollo sales team if any of these limitations prevent adoption of the operation registry.

 ### Installation steps